 Executive Board+

-Members elected by the General Assembly of Members of the Association.
-The executive board can be constituted up to seven members and it is currently composed of: Martin Hatebur (Chairman), Beat Lenherr, Rolf Sachs, Anne-Laure Zevi
+Members are elected by the General Assembly of Members of the Association.
+The Executive Board can be constituted up to seven members and is currently composed of: Martin Hatebur (Chairman), Beat Lenherr, Rolf Sachs, Anne-Laure Zevi.

 Artistic Director+